 Born in Cuba months before the Castro Revolution, Miguel A. De La Torre and his family came to the United States as refugees when he was six months old.
-For a while the U.S. government considered him an “illegal immigrant.”
+For a while the U.S. government considered him an “illegal immigrant” asking him to "self-deport" in 1960.
 He attended Blessed Sacrament School in Queens, New York and was baptized and confirmed by the Catholic Church.
 Meanwhile, his parents were devotees and priest/priestess of the religion Santería.
 De La Torre's early childhood was marked by a spiritual hybridity based on his Catholic and Santería faiths and up-bringing.
 He left Queens, moving to Miami, Florida in his teens.

 At the age of nineteen, he began a real estate company in Miami called Championship Realty, Century 21.
 The office grew to over 100 sales agents.
 During this time he also obtained a Masters in Public Administration from American University in Washington, DC.
 Eventually he was elected president of the Miami Board of Realtors.
 He was also active in local politics, becoming the founding president of the West Dade Young Republicans.
 In 1988 he was a candidate for the Florida House of Representatives, District 115, but lost to Mario Diaz-Balart.

 In his early twenties he became a “born-again” Christian and joined University Baptist Church in Coral Gables, Florida.
 His real estate firm was a financial success; however, De La Torre dissolved the thirteen-year-old company and attended Southern Baptist Theological Seminary in order to obtain a Masters in Divinity.
 During his seminary training he served as pastor to a rural congregation, Goshen Baptist Church in Glen Dean, Kentucky.